top of page

 Course Tutor

-Karen Davies-Hough is the Course Tutor who is a UKCP Registered Psychotherapist and a BACP Accredited Counsellor.
-Karen currently runs a Diploma in Psychotherapeutic Counselling with Children at TACT and is a supervisor for those working with adults and/or children.
+Karen Davies-Hough is the Course Tutor who is a UKCP and EIATSCYP Registered Psychotherapist and a BACP Accredited Counsellor.
+Karen is the Director of Training at TACT.
+She formally taught on TACT’s UKCP Accredited Diploma in Psychotherapeutic Counselling with Children at TACT and is a supervisor for those working with adults and/or children.

 Supervision

-It is mandatory that students have supervision with a suitably qualified EIATSCYP, UKCP or BACP accredited supervisor about their work with supervisees.
-Students will be expected to complete 30 hours of supervision in order to obtain their Diploma in Supervision.
+It is mandatory that students have supervision with a suitably qualified EIATSCYP, UKCP, UKAHPP or BACP accredited supervisor about their work with supervisees.
+Students will be expected to complete 20 hours of supervision in order to obtain their Diploma in Supervision.

 Assessment